SamiiShabuse/SE320_Homework1/TestingApproachWriteUp.md

 The specification stated that the binary search behavior on an unsorted array is underspecified.
 So based on that I decieded not to enforce sort or check for it since it would make in O(n) run time instead of O(log n)

+Because that behavior was underspecified, I treated it as outside of closed-box testing, and I did not create any open-box tests for it either, since no defined ‘correct’ behavior exists.

 # Comparison of Approach

-Both closed-box and open-box testing both compliment each other.
+Both closed-box and open-box testing both complement each other.
 The closed-box testing focused on the binary search functional correctness according to the problem specification, ensuring that valid and invalid inputs were handled as required.
 While the open-box tests, ensured complete internal coverage, confirmed every path, condition, and exception in the implementation was execute.
 Both the sets found bugs in my code.
 I forgot to cover a lot of my input testing and then I messed up forgetting to include my else statement for my branch.
 After fixing everything they both gave me confidence that the implementation is correct and tested in-depth.

 # Summary

-Overall, I applied equivalence parititoning and boundary value analysis to designa a thorough closed-box testing suite and achieved full coverage through open-box testing.
+Overall, I applied equivalence partitioning and boundary value analysis to design a thorough closed-box testing suite and achieved full coverage through open-box testing.
 I didn't include sortedness checking based on instructions.